-After almost six years since its implementation, we can analyse with more accuracy the main factors that this constitutional amendment has brought to the antitrust field in Mexico: how some relevant legal-economic concepts have been evolving, the challenges that have been faced and will potentially be faced by all the players in the field (authorities, economic agents, academics and practitioners), as well as the impact that this transformation has on the Mexican and international markets, and the Mexican economy in general.
+After seven years since its implementation, we can analyse with more accuracy the main factors that this constitutional amendment has brought to the antitrust field in Mexico: how some relevant legal-economic concepts have been evolving, and the challenges that have been faced and will potentially be faced by all participants in the field (authorities, economic agents, academics and practitioners), as well as the impact that this transformation has had on Mexican and international markets, and the Mexican economy in general.

-Outlook of the antitrust legal frame in Mexico
+Outlook of the antitrust legal framework in Mexico

 The first Mexican antitrust law was enacted in 1992, based primarily on the negotiation of the North American Free Trade Agreement (NAFTA).
 Mexico needed to make the necessary changes and additions to its internal legislation, mainly with regard to the defence and enforcement of fair trade and free competition, to ensure the entry into force and execution of NAFTA.